 In 2026, D-Mart continues to operate under a company-owned, company-operated (COCO) model, which means it does not offer traditional franchise opportunities like many retail chains.
 However, investors and property owners can still associate with D-Mart through strategic partnerships and asset-based models.
 These models are designed to support D-Mart’s rapid expansion across metro, Tier-2, and Tier-3 cities while maintaining its core philosophy of cost control and centralised operations.

-As organised retail demand grows in 2026, D-Mart’s scalable expansion strategy continues to remain relevant, low-risk, and highly profitable for long-term partners.
+As organised retail demand grows in 2026, D-Mart’s scalable expansion strategy remains relevant, low-risk, and highly profitable for long-term partners.

-- D-Mart Land Development Partnership: In this model, landowners collaborate with D-Mart by providing land in strategic locations.
-The property is developed into a D-Mart store, either jointly or by the owner.
+• D-Mart Land Development Partnership: In this model, landowners collaborate with D-Mart by providing land in strategic locations.
+The property is being developed into a D-Mart store, either jointly or by the owner.
 Returns are earned through structured lease payments or revenue-linked agreements, depending on the contract terms.

-- D-Mart Revenue-Linked Lease Model: Some premium locations operate on hybrid agreements where rental income is partially linked to store performance.
+• D-Mart Revenue-Linked Lease Model: Some premium locations operate under hybrid agreements in which rental income is partially linked to store performance.
 While fixed rent remains dominant, a small revenue-based component ensures better upside during high-sales periods.
 This model suits high-footfall urban markets.

 In 2026, D-Mart’s expansion strategy remains asset-driven rather than franchise-driven, prioritising operational efficiency and brand consistency.
 While hands-on retail franchising is not available, these structured partnership models provide investors with secure, long-term income opportunities backed by one of India’s most trusted retail brands.